BrainFLORA: Uncovering Brain Concept Representation via Multimodal Neural Embeddings: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the National Natural Science Foundation of China (62472206), Shenzhen Science and Technology Innovation Committee (RCYX20231211090405003, \\ KJZD20230923115221044), GuangDong Basic and Applied Basic Research Foundation (2025A1515011645 to ZC.L.), Shenzhen Doctoral Startup Project (RCBS20231211090748082 to XK.S.), \\ Guangdong Provincial Key Laboratory of Advanced Biomaterials (2022B1212010003), and the open research fund of the Guangdong Provincial Key Laboratory of Mathematical and Neural Dynamical Systems, the Center for Computational Science and Engineering at Southern University of Science and Technology.
+This work was supported by the National Natural Science Foundation of China (62472206), Shenzhen Science and Technology Innovation Committee (RCYX20231211090405003, KJZD20230923115221044), Guangdong Provincial Key Laboratory of Advanced Biomaterials (2022B1212010003), and the open research fund of the Guangdong Provincial Key Laboratory of Mathematical and Neural Dynamical Systems, the Center for Computational Science and Engineering at Southern University of Science and Technology.